thewtex/thesis/introduction/background_and_significance.rst

 or smooth muscle cell actin-myosin in atherosclerotic plaque [Nadkarni2009]_.

-Laser speckle is generally considered a source of noise in optical imaging, but the time-dependenct characterics of the speckle are focused on in laser speckle imaging (LSI) [Nadkarni2009]_.
-Speckle will change because of Brownian motion of suspended particles in the tisse.
+Laser speckle is generally considered a source of noise in optical imaging, but the time-dependenct characterics of the speckle are targeted in laser speckle imaging (LSI) [Nadkarni2009]_.
+Speckle will change because of Brownian motion of suspended particles in the tissue.
 The motility of particles depends on the viscoelastic properties of the medium, which is related to plaque vulnerability.
 Images related to local viscoelastic properties are made by quantifying the speckle decorrelation time constant.